 (2) If «Customer Name» has not provided sufficient information, or if the Consumer-Owned Resource exceeds On-Site Consumer Load, then «Customer Name» shall in accordance with section 15 and section 17.3 of this Agreement: (A) install metering on the On-Site Consumer Load, or (B) provide BPA hourly meter data of the On-Site Consumer Load on a monthly basis in a format specified by BPA.

-«Customer Name» shall provide written notice to BPA of any significant changes to an On-Site Consumer Load amount within 60 days of the change.
+«Customer Name» shall provide notice to BPA of any significant changes to an On-Site Consumer Load amount as soon as practicable but no later than 60 days after the change.

 «Customer Name» must ensure that the Consumer-Owned Resources do not cause negative flow through «Customer Name»’s Point of Delivery behind which the resource is located.
-If negative flow occurs, then «Customer Name» shall be responsible for any costs resulting from such flow.
+If negative flow occurs, then BPA shall pass through and «Customer Name» shall pay any costs assessed to BPA resulting from such flow.
+If positive flow occurs, resulting in a credit, then BPA shall pass through such credits to «Customer Name» resulting from such flow.

 End LOAD FOLLOWING template.